krish-sharma28/rent-analysis/README.md

 ## Forecasting

 The forecast section uses [Facebook Prophet](https://facebook.github.io/prophet/), an open source forecasting library.
-You give it historical rent data for a city and it predicts what rent will look like over the next 6-24 months.
+I used it to predict what rent will look like over the next 6-24 months.
 It also shows a confidence range so you can see how uncertain the prediction is.

 ## Tech stack